open-learning-exchange/open-learning-exchange.github.io/pages/techgenius/tg-planet-user-manual.md

 In order to update software and receive Publications,

-> You must connect your router to the internet via Ethernet cable and log in as a Manager.
+1. You must connect your router to the internet via Ethernet cable and log in as a Manager.
 Most likely, your Manager account will be the following:

-               **Login**: Admin User Name
+       a.
+Login: Admin User Name
-               **Password**: Admin Password
+       b.
+Password: Admin Password

 1. Checking your software by selecting the manager setting from the top right corner.